starwit/lj-projectbuilder/docs/installation/prerequisites-installation.md

 ## Prerequisites Installation

-In the description below, the following prerequisites are installed:
+In the description below, the following prerequisites should be installed:

 * github account to login to projectbuilder
 * Java 14 or later